-T2J.9 The masterplanning studies were undertaken to better identify preferred layouts for larger sites and/or sites in close proximity to one another that warranted a coherent approach.

-T2J.10 The requirement for masterplanning of major development sites is justified by the Neighbourhood Area's key development constraints: limited infrastructure; surface water flood risk; specific housing needs and landscape character and setting.

-T2J.11 Requirements relating to highway access arise from site assessment carried out by the Local Highway Authority, and to the findings of the Saham Toney Neighbourhood Plan Transport Study, AECOM, April 2020.
-Access to and from Page's Lane, rather than Pound Hill is dictated (a) because there is existing field access there; (b) to offset concern by the Local Highway Authority as to increased traffic at the junction of Pound Hill and Richmond Road.

-T2J.12 Part of the site is subject to surface water flood risk which justifies the drainage and flood mitigation measures required by the policy.

-T2J.13 The site's location in an area of moderate-high combined landscape/visual sensitivity (see Table P7A.1) results in the requirement for a proportionate Landscape and Visual Appraisal to be provided with a planning application for this site to demonstrate the proposal is acceptable in terms of its landscape impact and to identify and justify appropriate impact mitigation measures.
-The site is located in an area of high visual sensitivity, as identified in the Saham Toney Parish Landscape Assessment, January 2019.
-As part of the Site Selection Report, 2nd edition, May 2020, its cumulative landscape impact was reviewed and shown to be marginal but acceptable if appropriate site layout and landscaping measures are adopted.
+- T2J.7 The masterplanning studies were undertaken to better identify preferred layouts for larger sites and/or sites in close proximity to one another that warranted a coherent approach. - T2J.8 The requirement for masterplanning of major development sites is justified by the Neighbourhood Area's key development constraints: limited infrastructure; surface water flood risk; specific housing needs and landscape character and setting. - T2J.9 Requirements relating to highway access arise from site assessment carried out by the Local Highway Authority, and to the findings of the Saham Toney Neighbourhood Plan Transport Study, AECOM, April 2020.
+Access to and from Page's Lane, rather than Pound Hill is dictated (a) because there is existing field access there; (b) to offset concern by the Local Highway Authority as to increased traffic at the junction of Pound Hill and Richmond Road. - T2J.10 Part of the site is subject to surface water flood risk which justifies the drainage and flood mitigation measures required by the policy. - T2J.11 The site's location in an area of moderate-high combined landscape/visual sensitivity (see Table P7A.1 and Policy Map 7A.3) results in the requirement for a proportionate Landscape and Visual Appraisal to be provided with a planning application for this site to demonstrate the proposal is acceptable in termsof its landscape impact and to identify and justify appropriate impact mitigation measures.
+The site is located in an area of high visual sensitivity, as identified in the Saham Toney Parish LandscapeAssessment, January 2019.
+As part of the Site Selection Report, 2ndedition, May 2020, its cumulativelandscape impact was reviewed and shown to be marginal but acceptable if appropriate site layoutand landscaping measures are adopted.
 This results in the particular criteria given in P2J.1 (e).
-The requirement for a proportionate Landscape and Visual Appraisal is further justified by the fact that (a) two other sites are allocated in close proximity to this one, and (b) another two sites in the same area were excluded from allocation because of their harmful landscape impact.
-Hence the cumulative impact of all three sites (STNP1, STNP4 and STNP7) requires careful consideration.
-In this respect, good potential for appropriate mitigation of that impact has been identified, and is shown in the indicative site layout given in Policy Map 2G.1, which is taken from the Saham Toney Masterplanning Report, AECOM, February 2020.
-That report takes account of reviews of potential landscape impact given in both the Saham Toney Site Selection Report, 2nd edition, May 2020 and the Saham Toney Masterplanning Report, AECOM, February 2020.
-However, should a significantly different site layout to that given in Policy Map 2G.1 be proposed, those reviews will not be applicable and hence it will not automatically be evident that equivalent mitigation exists.
-In such a case, mitigation may be identified by a proportionate Landscape and Visual Appraisal so provision of such an appraisal would be an essential measure.

-T2J.14 Site layout and design shall be such as to respect and preserve Key View 3 (from Hills Road south towards Page's Place and beyond), and where possible to enhance that view.
+Therequirement for a proportionate Landscape and Visual Appraisal is further justified by the fact that(a) two other sites are allocated in close proximity tothis one, and (b) another two sites in the samearea were excluded from allocation because of their harmful landscape impact.
+Hence thecumulative impact of all three sites (STNP1, STNP4 and STNP7) requires careful consideration.
+In thisrespect, good potential for appropriate mitigation of that impact has been identified, and is shown inthe indicative site layout given in Policy Map 2G.1, which is taken from the Saham Toney Masterplanning Report, AECOM, February 2020.
+That report takes account of reviews of potentiallandscape impact given in both the Saham Toney Site SelectionReport, 2nd edition, May 2020 andthe Saham Toney Masterplanning Report, AECOM, February 2020.
+However, should a significantly different site layout to that given in Policy Map 2G.1 be proposed, those reviews will not beapplicable and hence it will not automatically be evident that equivalent mitigation exists.
+In such acase, mitigation may be identified by a proportionate Landscape and Visual Appraisal so provision of such an appraisal would be an essential measure. - T2J.12 Site layout and design shall be such as to respect and preserve Key View 3 (from Hills Road south towards Page's Place and beyond), and where possible to enhance that view. - T2J.13 Retention of boundary trees and hedges, or their replacement with alternate natural planting is a measure justified by the landscape sensitivity of the site.